• Skip to primary navigation

 Protein is essential for almost all processes occurring in the human body.
 These are the amino acids that the human body uses to produce new cells, replace damaged cells, regulate metabolism, and promote overall growth and development.

-These functions of protein also include immune function, regulation of organs and tissues, cell division, transport of various substances like hormones, along thousands of chemical reactions that occur inside cells.
+These functions of protein also include immune function, regulation of organs and tissues, cell division, transport of various substances like hormones, as well as thousands of chemical reactions that occur inside cells.

-Proteins are really important for our bodies because they give us energy.
+Proteins are essential for our bodies because they give us energy.
 It helps in creating antibodies and also in building muscle mass.
 This helps maintain the function of organs and tissues throughout the whole body.

-To summarize the importance of proteins, proteins make up for a lot of things that are necessary to sustain life.
+To summarize the importance of proteins, proteins are essential for many things that are necessary to sustain life.
 We need them because the absence of protein may cause serious health problems.

 How much protein shall I take daily?